zeroluck/docs/sources/articles/operations/index.md

  	* Stopping web server apache2                                                                                                                                           *
 # Restarting OpenDJ service

-To restart the opendj service, use the command:
+To restart the OpenDJ service, use the command:

 `/etc/init.d/opendj restart`